Chloe Alison Escott

 Magic Steven is a Melbourne-based artist, whose work has been alternately described as autobiographical storytelling, deadpan comedy, guided meditation, group therapy and long-form beat poetry.
 He was described by The Age as having ‘less emotional range than Siri’.

 Liquid Architecture acknowledges the Wurundjeri as the first owners of the country in which this event takes place, and we recognise that sovereignty was never ceded.
-We pay our respects to their Elders, past, present and emerging.partners
+We pay our respects to their Elders, past, present and emerging.documentation

 Sound Spaces is a performance series of experimental and improvised music organised by Francis E. Parker for Monash University Museum of Art.major supporters